 10 20 30 40 50

-The array arr is declared as final, but the elements of array are changed without any problem.
+Output Explanation: The array arr is declared as final, but the elements of an array are changed without any problem.
 Arrays are objects and object variables are always references in Java.
 So, when we declare an object variable as final, it means that the variable cannot be changed to refer to anything else.
-For example, the following program 1 compiles without any error and program fails in compilation.

 Output: Compiler Error: cannot assign a value to final variable t1

-So a final array means that the array variable which is actually a reference to an object, cannot be changed to refer to anything else, but the members of array can be modified.
+So a final array means that the array variable which is actually a reference to an object, cannot be changed to refer to anything else, but the members of the array can be modified.
 Let us propose an example below justifying the same.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.